 If you haven’t seen it, watch it now:

 For those non-Persian speakers reading, the video is called “You’re not going to get married?” and portrays a man asking a young woman with this question, listing off men of various professions and asking if she is willing to tie the knot with them.
 The woman rejects each one based on a list of alternatively hilarious or bizarre complaints about each profession (“Teachers talk too much!”
 “Butchers kill animals!”).
 After rejecting a polo player, she decides a chauffeur works, though only if he ditches his Soviet-era car and gets a (still pretty old) Mercedes.

-The video is a rather comical examination of the search for a financially solvent husband in post-war Tajikistan (one of the poorest countries on Earth), as well as the kinds of stereotypes associated with various professions (is playing polo really still an option in Tajikistan?!).
-Best, it’s all done in a formal Tajik accent (replete with various Tajik expressions), giving the whole thing a pretty humorous bent to Iranian Persian-speakers unaccustomed to accents besides their own.
+The video is a rather comical examination of the search for a financially solvent husband in post-war Tajikistan, as well as the kinds of stereotypes associated with various professions (is playing polo really still an option in Tajikistan?!).
+Best, it’s all done in a Tajik accent (replete with various Tajik expressions).

 To finish, I’ll leave you with another rather comical video from Uzbekistan that integrates a traditional style of music with a dance beat.
 The video, called “Boboy jonim,” follows a couple’s quest to marry in spite of the young woman’s grandmother.
 The video takes place on the steppe and involves a lot of yurts, horses, and an opening scene that involves a failed khastegari, giving a fun perspective on how Uzbeks relate to nomadic traditions that have mostly died out (Soviet policies of forced settlement mostly eliminated nomadism in Central Asia) but often re-appear in popular culture.